 2 Proper basis certification: certification by a party’s lawyer or by an unrepresented party, that in relation to “the first substantive document” in a court proceeding and “any documentation that contains significant amendments to the first substantive document”, each allegation of fact, denial or non-admission “has a proper basis” (s 42).

 The overarching obligations certification and the proper basis certification must be in form 4A and form 4B, respectively, and must be lodged with the court (Magistrates’ Court General Civil Procedure Rules 2010 (Vic)) (“Magistrates’ Court General Rules”).

 Note that for proceedings commenced on or after 31 March 2013:

 •a party who is legally represented is not required to make the overarching obligations certification if the party has been involved in more than one civil proceeding and has personally made the certification in other civil proceedings in the same court within two years or another period specified by rules of court and the party’s lawyer certifies as to these matters.
-This certification by the party’s lawyer is known as the certification of prior overarching obligations certification and must be in Form 4AB and lodged with the court; and
+This certification by the party’s lawyer is known as the certification of prior overarching obligations certification and must be on form 4AB and lodged with the court; and

 •the proper basis certification applies to “the first substantive document” and “any subsequent substantive document” that, for example, adds a party to the proceeding, a claim or a substantive defence, or makes any significant amendment to a first substantive document or a subsequent substantive document.